BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

 This is the silent revolution that has been happening for years.
 The truly groundbreaking change now is that this level of sophisticated, private AI is no longer limited to specialized tasks like face recognition.
 Thanks to the hard work of the open-source community, we now have incredible, general-purpose language models that are so efficient they can run on your phone too.
 They are so small and powerful, can we even still call them "Large" Language Models?

 This is the dream of local AI becoming a reality: a story of empowerment, privacy, and access for everyone.
 However, as any engineer knows, there's a huge gap between this exciting promise and a reliable, working product.
 The journey to bring high-performance *language models* to the most common device we all own—the smartphone—is not a simple story.
-It is a tough challenge against the laws of physics and the complexities of modern software.
+It pits engineers against physical limits: thermodynamics, memory bandwidth, and power envelopes.

 ### The Hard Limits of Your Pocket